 Insignificant Events in the Life of a Cactus

-Kristy Pepping: This is a great book for fourth graders and comes with a message of accepting people for who they are.
+Kristy Pepping said: This is a great book for fourth graders and comes with a message of accepting people for who they are.
 Aven was born without arms and when she gets stares from strangers, she makes up silly stories as to how she lost them.
 But she doesn't let this stop her from doing anything.
 Aven moves to Arizona with her family and meets Connor who also has a disability.
 They learn despite their disabilities, they can do great things together and are capable of a lot more than they thought they were.

 Warriors Series